15 Low-Light Houseplants That Thrive in Near Darkness

 Maranta leuconeura is tolerant of low-light conditions and actually prefers indirect sunlight.
 According to Green and Vibrant, its common name comes from the way the leaves close vertically in the evening, resembling praying hands.
 These low-light houseplants are sensitive to fluoride, so try to avoid using hard water and make sure to it’s warm (think room temperature).
 Be careful to avoid letting the soil dry out completely.

-Could you use a bit of good fortune?
+Could you use a bit of luck?
 Consider these adding these lucky plants to your home!

 Spathiphyllum is known as a closet plant.
 According to Gardening Know How, they brighten up a living space but are also excellent at cleaning the air of the room they are in.
 Known for its dark green leaves and white flowers, this plant does great in low light.
 But if you want even more flowers, expose it to a brighter area of the house or office.
 The most common mistake is over-watering, so check the soil for too much moisture.